dboyd42/Python/vendingMachine/README.rst

 Features
 =========

-	- Set & edit products
+	- Set and edit products.
-	- Set & edit product prices.
+	- Set and edit product prices.
+	- Run vending machine simulation as a customer.
-	- Save files JSON files.
+	- Save vending machine data as JSON files.
-	- Import JSON files.
+	- Import saved JSON files for implementation.